Lancashire Mind: @Therapies

 I’m currently attending group therapy.
 Can I also do 1-1 therapy at the same time?

-No – it is recommended that you only attend one form of therapeutic support at a time.
+No – it’s recommended that you only attend one form of therapeutic support at a time.
 We would suggest getting back in touch with the service once your group therapy ends.

 Is this service funded by, or in collaboration with, the NHS?

-No – this service is not funded.
+No, this service is not funded by the NHS.
 Lancashire Mind are an independent mental health charity, and whilst some of our other services may have been created in collaboration with the NHS or funded through the NHS, our therapy service is not.

 My GP referred me to a service called Minds Matter.
 Is this the same service?